angrykoala/wendigo/README.md

 ```
 If the element doesn't exists, the assertion will fail.

+**not.style(selector, style, expected, msg)**
+Asserts the first element matching the selector doesn't has a style with given value.

 ## Examples

 **Testing a simple page with Mocha and Wendigo**